-Arizona's 2019 legislation (House Bill 2757) amended A.R.S. § 43-1023 repealing the deduction for a taxpayer's dependent for taxable years beginning from and after December 31, 2018
+Arizona's 2019 legislation amended A.R.S. § 43-1023 repealing the deduction for a taxpayer's dependent for taxable years beginning from and after December 31, 2018.

 Enactment of Arizona's Dependent Tax Credit for taxable years beginning from and after December 31, 2018.
-(House Bill 2757)

-Arizona's 2019 legislation (House Bill 2757) enacted A.R.S. § 1073.01 establishing a Dependent Tax Credit for taxpayers claiming the following individuals:
+This legislation also enacted A.R.S. § 1073.01 establishing a Dependent Tax Credit for taxpayers claiming the following individuals: